akshatjaipuria/Mask-and-Depth-Prediction/README.md

 ##### Other Loss Functions
 - Dice Loss: As I read about the loss, it was a good loss function for segmentation but it turned out that the convergence of the loss is too difficult.
 Sometimes, dice loss gets stuck in a local optima and doesn't converge at all.

-- SSIM: This loss didn't work well too over the edges of the masked regions.
+- SSIM Loss: This loss didn't work well too over the edges of the masked regions.
 I tried having mean reduction of each pixel and also a different variant of reduction after the loss was calculated for each pixel to get a scaler value as:

 <p align="center">
   <img src="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/files/ssim_loss.png" width="350">